2-Methyltryptamine: Derivatives

 These drugs were synthesized and tested by Alexander Shulgin.
 He found that the drugs in this group became orally active but generally produced no or only mild psychedelic effects (with the exception of 2-Me-5-MeO-DMT).
 Instead, they caused effects like tactile enhancement and auditory distortion, among others.

-A couple of other derivatives, 2-methyl-5-MeO-DALT and 2-methyl-5-F-DALT, are also known.
+A few other derivatives, including 2-methyl-DiPT, 2-methyl-iPALT, 2-methyl-5-MeO-DALT, and 2-methyl-5-F-DALT, are also known.

 Further derivatives of 2-MT include the following: